-Tamales are everywhere in this city, but the most authentic way to eat them is purchased from a woman in the market who made them in her kitchen that morning.
+Tamales are everywhere in this city, but the most authentic way to eat them is purchased from a woman in the market who brought them straight from the kitchen.
 To find the tamale vendors: enter the Mercado Benito Juarez from the eastern entrance on Calle Miguel Cabrera and make your second left.
 You’ll then see a couple of women selling tamales from baskets.
 I’ve had the tamales from the first two women in this row and they are both great.

 You’ll find a few kinds: mole with pollo (the famous dark salsa of Oaxaca with chicken), chipil (a local herb), frijol (beans), rajas (peppers), and dulce (a sweet tamale).

-Tamales are important all over the state of Mexico, but the varieties and methods vary from region to region, so be sure to try some Oaxacan tamales during your stay.
+Tamales are important all over Mexico, but the varieties and methods vary from region to region, so be sure to try some Oaxacan tamales during your stay.
 My favorites are the mole and chipil.

 If you are heading to the market and want to see what other delicious things you should try, check out my post about what to eat in Oaxaca markets.

 Memelas are one of the most important and popular dishes in Oaxaca.
 They can be eaten for breakfast or dinner and are tasty and comforting.